 SEAC agrees that for metallic parts a restriction based on the content of lead is the most appropriate Community-wide measure to address the risks from jewellery containing lead.
 For non-metallic materials SEAC has not been able to evaluate the consequences of introducing a restriction.
-However, it should be noted that the cadmium restriction also applies to plasticised materials and paints used in jewellery, and that some US states have regulations on jewellery containing lead that applies to the non-metallic parts.
+However, it should be noted that the cadmium restriction also applies to plasticised materials and paints used in jewellery, and that some US states have regulations on jewellery containing lead that apply to the non-metallic parts.
 In both cases the regulation is based on content of lead.

 During the Public Consultation a number of practical problems were raised related to the proposal to base the restriction on migration per unit.
-These include the fact that there are difficulties in calculating the surface area; that it is difficult to identify and isolate the parts of jewellery containing lead in order to carry out the testing; and that the necessary testing method is not developed yet (adaptations to EN 71-3 have to be made in order to address the relevant type of exposure in saliva and jewellery which is too large to be swallowed [EN-71-3 is developed for the risk associated with swallowing items]).
+These include the fact that there are difficulties in calculating the surface area; that it is difficult to identify and isolate the parts of jewellery containing lead in order to carry out the testing15; and that the necessary standard testing method has not been developed yet (adaptations to EN 71-3 have to be made in order to address the relevant type of exposure in saliva and jewellery which is too large to be swallowed).
 The need to adjust the test method will influence the date of entry into force of the restriction.
-Furthermore, in order to ensure a high level of compliance, it is regarded as important that the restriction is easy to understand and measure, and for imported items of jewellery it is important that restrictions for non-metal jewellery is also based on content so that producers in e.g. Asia will only have to meet similar types of requirements as those required in the US.
+Furthermore, in order to ensure a high level of compliance, it is regarded as important that the restriction is easy to understand and measure, and for imported items of jewellery it is important that restrictions for non-metal jewellery is also based on content so that producers outside the EU will only have to meet similar types of requirements as those already in place in the US and Canada.

 Therefore SEAC recommends that the restriction of lead in metal parts as well as in non-metal parts of jewellery should be based on content (w/w), and SEAC recognises that the value recommended by RAC of 0.05 % is practical and a less costly method to implement than a migration test.
-However it is proposed to exempt crystals as well as precious and semiprecious stones from the restriction even though they (in particular crystals) may have a high level of lead content.
+However, it is proposed to exempt crystals, vitreous enamels, internal components of watch timepieces, as well as precious and semiprecious stones from the restriction even though they (in particular crystals and enamels) may have a high level of lead content.